Other terms for a fever include pyrexia and controlled hyperthermia.

 1) Simple febrile seizure - the seizure lasts no longer than 15 minutes (in most cases less than 5 minutes) and does not occur again during a 24-hour period.

 It typically involves the whole body - a generalized tonic-clonic seizure.
 Most febrile seizures are of this type.
 Symptoms - the body becomes stiff and the arms and legs start to twitch, the patient loses consciousness (but the eyes stay open).

-There may be irregular breathing, and the child might urinate and/or defecate.
+There may be irregular breathing, and the child might urinate, defecate, or both.
 There could also be vomiting.

 2) Complex febrile seizure - the seizure lasts longer, comes back more often, and tends not to affect the whole body, but rather only part of the body.